Stability, NIP, and NSOP; Model Theoretic Properties of Formulas via Topological Properties of Function Spaces: SOP

-Therefore, it is natural to conjecture that the SOP in classical logic (or continuous logic) is equivalent to the existence of a pointwise convergent sequence (not necessary increasing) of continuous functions such that its limit is not continuous.
+Therefore, it seems right to say that the SOP in classical logic is equivalent to the existence of a pointwise convergent sequence (not necessary increasing) of continuous functions such that its limit is not continuous.
 Our next goal is to convince the reader that by a technical consideration this is indeed the case.